- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered investment advice.
-Investment decisions should be based on individual circumstances and consultation with a qualified financial advisor.
+The data provided is for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investment decisions should be made based on individual circumstances and after consulting with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.